December 22

 Good morning, and thanks for visiting Midnightdrummer.com today!

-If you are new to playing drums, the whole topic might be a bit overwhelming at first.
+If you are new to playing drums, and don’t own a drum set – like one of these – yet, the whole topic might be a bit overwhelming at first.

 That's why I created this little guide about all drum set parts and their names for a better orientation.